The image shows a man and woman posing for a selfie in front of a building with large windows, surrounded by trees and bushes.

 We live in a quiet rural neighborhood with lots of trees and greenery, about 3 kilometers from the Pacific Ocean.
 Our property sits on 1000 square meters and we also have a large field nearby for farming.

 We started with a typical Japanese country garden of ornamentals, Japanese plum, persimmon, and summer orange.
 We’ve since added blueberries, strawberries, Juneberries, pear, pomegranate, paw-paw, hazelnut, figs, banana and more.

 Our design is loosely based on the principles of permaculture and forest gardening, and we don’t use synthetic fertilizers, pesticides, or herbicides.

-At present, we also keep 5 chickens, some European bees, and a rabbit.
+At present, we also keep 5 chickens, some European bees, a load of worms, and a rabbit.
 We do some annuals such as peas, parsnips, potatoes, carrots, beetroots, onions, eggplants and tomatoes.

 The house was built by master craftsmen 40 years ago in the traditional Japanese style, and we have since renovated the main living area to create a spacious kitchen-dining room with a wood burning stove.
 We also have a traditional 2-floor storehouse on the grounds which we use as a classroom.

-On Wednesdays we hold a small market selling vegetables, eggs, home-roasted coffee, sweets and whatever else our members bring to sell.
+On Wednesdays we hold a small private market selling vegetables, home-roasted coffee, sweets and whatever else our members bring to sell.
 As you can tell, food is important to us.
 As much as possible we use homegrown/local, organic, and fairtrade ingredients.
 And my wife loves to cook up feasts using these ingredients, which occasionally feature locally-sourced game including deer and wild boar.
 Meanwhile I roast organic fairtrade coffee beans.
 There’s always a good meal, a strong cup of coffee, and something going on at our house.
 It’s lively but relaxed, peaceful but comfortably shambolic!

 We started hosting Workawayers in September 2022 and it has been an amazing and transformative experience.
 We love Workaway, and have only had one real problem with it - getting too many requests from too many amazing people, especially as Japan has become an increasingly popular tourist destination.
 I simply do not have time reply to all the requests.

 Below is a list of skills and projects.
 Please only send requests if you have actual experience and skills in these areas.
-Workawayers should be able to intitiate and carry through work in this area without much supervision.
+Workawayers should be able to intitiate and carry through work in this area without supervision.
+In your initial message to us, please state clearly your skills and experience.
+If you don’t, I’m sorry but I will not reply.

-As of October 2024, we are looking for Workawayers with the following experience and skills:
+As of May 2025, we are looking for Workawayers with the following experience and skills:

 > Permaculture design and implementation